francescopatane96/francescopatane96/README.md

-Hi 👋, I'm Francesco Patanè, MSc
+### Hi 👋, I'm Francesco Patanè, MSc
+I obtained my bachelor degree in Biotechnology (Pharmaceutical curricula) from University of Padova, Italy;
+from the same i'm going to obtain my Master degree in September 2023.

 I am a passionate biotechnologist living in Italy and keen on Machine learning Drug/Vaccine discovery.

- I have a wide plethora of interests such as molecular biology, molecular modelling, synthetic biology and bioinformatics.
+My plethora of interests is vast and includes fields such as molecular biology, molecular modelling, synthetic biology and bioinformatics, cancer research etc--

 During my research internship (Master degree) i developed the first stand-alone reverse vaccinology pipeline designed for the discovery of vaccines against eukaryotic microbes like malaria protozoa.

 I love the idea of using bioinformatic methods (and of course also AI) and wet lab activities together in order to make science more economic and fast

  ### Ongoing projects:
 - 👨‍🔬 eNERVE - eukaryotic New Enhanced Reverse Vaccinology Environment.
 Role: Principal curator.